 Yes – there are new people joining all the time – we teach to allow for that.

 What style of yoga do you teach – Iyengar?
 Hatha?
 Astanga?
 Dru?

 I wouldn’t worry too much about the styles of yoga –it’s about finding a class that works for you!
 We teach with a strong emphasis on anatomy and alignment, but also with faster-paced, strength-building sequences.
-So there are elements a bit like Astanga and Iyengar but it’s all based now on my ten plus years of teaching rather than a particular style.
+So there are elements a bit like Astanga and Iyengar but it’s all based now on my years of teaching rather than a particular style.

 What do I need to wear or bring?

 Wear comfortable leggings / bottoms and a reasonably tight fitting top (otherwise it will fall over your head occasionally!).
 Socks and top layers for warming up / cooling down.
 Water is good.
 A sense of humour really helps.

 Do you do meditation or the yoga philosophy?

 We do a very short relaxation at the end to allow your body to relax and adjust to how it has been moved in the class.
 We don’t teach the other aspects of yoga directly (meditation, breathwork and cleansers) but your body will do a lot of that for you as it unwinds, frees-up and quietens down.
 For some people - like me - the bodywork side of yoga in the classes can lead to a personal journey into meditation and deeper health – but that’s not the main focus of the classes.